will-rowe/registry-microservice/README.md

 ### Limitations

 * basic logging only
-* no entry validation
+* no field validation for participant data
 * no HTTP/REST support
-* the command line application has basic functionality
+* the command line application has only basic functionality